calderkayleigh/Linked-Lists/Algorithms/README.md

 ```
 Create a new node "rear" and make it a pointer to the front of the list.
 If the list is empty, make the front of the list equal to a new node with a given name, latitude, and longitude.
+Return 0, the index at which this new node is located.
+Set a count integer equal to zero.
 While the list is not empty (in other words if rear-> next does not equal NULL), traverse through the list to set rear equal to the last value in the list.
+Increase the count by 1 each iteration.
+Return this value.
+It is the index.
 Add a new node with a given name, latitude, and longitude to the next space after rear.
 ```